 The result is significant kW savings in energy and huge reductions in mains gas consumption.

 The Hotel Group had committed to refurbish the Covent Garden Hotel including all guest bedrooms as well as function rooms, reception areas and restaurants.

-A survey was carried out by Space Air technicians in conjunction with the hotel’s maintenance company.
+Space Air technicians in conjunction carried out a survey with the hotel’s maintenance company.
 It was determined that whilst the existing Air Handling Unit serving the common areas and restaurants etc. was in good condition and could be re used, an existing air cooled chiller needed replacing, due to the fact that it was designed to operate with R22 refrigerant (the use of which for service purposes will be banned from 2015) and was in a state of disrepair with only one working compressor circuit.

 The concept that a new Daikin Chiller to replace the old machine, could also provide cost effective heat recovery features, created interest because the hotel’s existing gas boilers were due to be replaced.

 Space Air presented the features and specification of the Daikin Heat Recovery system to the client.
 Space Air was able to illustrate cost savings the Heat Recovery option would provide, and combined with the reduced costs for the smaller gas boilers, substantial reductions in the hotel's hot water services operational costs could be realised.